mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/rooms/house-status'
 > * Takes in no parameters.
-> * Return detailed house status for the hotel.
+> * Returns detailed house status for the hotel.
 ```
 // sample response from the '/api/rooms/house-status' GET route
 [